Website Hacking

 What are cookies and Session ID?

-Before jumping into CSRF attacks and how such attacks are executed, we need to understand some important terminologies that somewhere or the other empowers the applications to be secure.
+Before we jump into CSRF attacks and how they execute, we need to understand some important terminologies that empower the applications to be secure.

 Cookies

-Cookies are basically some small text files with a maximum of size 4KB that are stored over on the client’s browser in the form of name-value pair.
-Cookies are majorly used to track or monitor the client’s activity on the web application and even stores some sensitive data such as username, session ID’s, password preferences, etc, which thus can be sent back to the server for an authentication request.
+Cookies basically consist of small text files with a maximum size of 4KB that the client’s browser stores in the form of name-value pairs.
+Web applications mainly track or monitor the client’s activity and even store sensitive data such as usernames, session IDs, password preferences, etc., and send it back to the server for an authentication request.

 Session ID’s

-Similar to the cookies, sessions are some small files too, but they are generated and stored at the server’s end.
-Each session is associated with a session ID.
-Whenever a user logs in, thus a session is created with a session ID, thereby this session ID blends up into the cookie and stored at the client’s browser and thus passed back to the web server whenever the browser makes an HTTP request.
+Similar to the cookies, sessions are some small files too, but the server generates and stores them.
+Each session has a session ID.
+Whenever a user logs in, the system creates a session with a session ID, which blends into the cookie and the client’s browser stores it, thus passing it back to the web server whenever the browser makes an HTTP request.

 So whenever the client logs out or the browser is closed, these sessions are terminated.
 And with every new login, a new session with a session ID is generated.